onqtam/headjack/docs/why/completed_chapters.md

 https://decentfilms.com/blog/avatar-blues

+> "If you and I are to live religious lives, it mustn't be that we talk a lot about religion, but that our manner of life is different.
+It is my belief that only if you try to be helpful to other people will you in the end find your way to God." - [Ludwig Wittgenstein](https://www.goodreads.com/quotes/80925-if-you-and-i-are-to-live-religious-lives-it)

 How do we make sure we don't kill curiosity in kids?
 Make curiosity pay dividends - harness intelligence We have generations of gamers - because there’s no alternative.
 We need to make God their playground and we would be the stewarts of it - generational transmission.